1942 Wairarapa earthquakes: Damage

 Repairs from the first quake were not completed, and the mortar for some repairs had not been properly set.
 Some buildings weakened in June suffered further damage, though it was sometimes hard to tell if further damage had occurred.

-In Masterton many buildings were badly damaged by the first quake; the fire station, the Bank of New Zealand, several shops, and St Matthews Church (which was later blown up by the Army).
+In Masterton many buildings were badly damaged by the first quake; the fire station, the Bank of New Zealand, several shops, and St Matthew's Church (which was later blown up by the Army).
 The Waiohine River's road-bridge on State Highway 2 was badly sunken and was closed.
 After the second quake, Masterton's WFCA building partly collapsed.

 In Wellington, the first quake toppled some twenty thousand chimneys.
 In August, there was serious damage near the Willis Street–Manners Street junction to three buildings: Charles Begg's music shop, the Duke of Edinburgh Hotel, and the Regent Hotel.
 Manners Street between Willis and Cuba Streets was closed for several months.

 A Wellington Hospital nurse was lucky to be on night duty as a chimney crashed onto her bed.
 At Porirua Lunatic Asylum (mental hospital), 800 patients had to be transferred to other hospitals.